maxxim00/game_of_life_sdl2/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Unlicense License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any specific details or additional instructions as needed!